Dukh-i-zhizniki in America

 This was one problem that required concerted action of the whole community to uphold its position as religious conscientious objectors.
 [But what label(s) should they use to identify themselves to the government?
 Pryguny?
 Maksimisty?
 Dukhovnie khristiane pryguny?
 Russian?
 Sectarian?
 Molokan?
 Spiritual?
 Christian?
 Jumper?
 Holy Jumpers?
 Users of the Dukh i zhizn'?]

-[After the war, the Dukh-i-zhizniki refused to pay their CPS debt of $17,0024, forever casting them as "deadbeats," and tarnishing their reputation as a honest "peace church."]
+[After the war, the collective Dukh-i-zhizniki refused to pay their CPS debt of $17,0024, forever casting them as "deadbeats," and tarnishing their reputation as a honest "peace church."]

 [<Chapter 5] [Contents] [Chapter 7>]